Science Education Resources

 - The goal of the various USGS educational Web sites is to promote scientific literacy among people of all ages.
 The Learning Web, a portion of the USGS Web is dedicated to K-12 education, exploration, and life-long learning.
 Here students can explore things on, in, around, and about the Earth such as plants and animals, land, water, and maps.
 It also shows how Biology, Geology, Hydrology, and Geography helps children understand our changing world.

 - EPA Environmental Education Publications

 - This site has guidelines and resources for teachers on how to teach environmental education.

-- Click on Educators.
-This site by the Smithsonian has lesson plans and activities for gems and minerals, animals, and for marine life.
+- This site by the Smithsonian has lesson plans and activities for a variety of topics, including gems and minerals, animals, insects, archaeology, botany, and marine life.

 - Texas Parks and Wildlife

-- This site contains a "Teacher's Toolkit" of activities and lesson plans for children that include observing, collecting data and drawing conclusions, aquatic activities and exploring Texas.
+- This site contains a "Teacher Toolkit" of activities and lesson plans for children that include observing, collecting data and drawing conclusions, aquatic activities and exploring Texas.

-- The Science Center contains a toolkit for science educators teaching in Texas.
+- Contains a toolkit for science educators teaching in Texas.
 Its purpose is to provide the science education community with resources for implementing the Texas Essential Knowledge and Skills (TEKS) for science.
-The Center, located at the Texas Statewide Systemic Initiative receives funding from the National Science Foundation and the Texas Education Agency.

 Any questions?
 Ask a Librarian, or call us at 806/651-2205.